 - Anaerobic indicator strips:

 - Impregnated with methylene blue: remains colorless in anaerobic conditions, but turns blue on exposure to oxygen.

-- Impregnated with resazurin, a redox indicator: colorless (white) in anaerobic condition but turns to pink in the presence of oxygen.
+- Impregnated with resazurin, a redox indicator: colorless (white) in anaerobic conditions but turns to pink in the presence of oxygen.

-- Biological indicator: Plate inoculated with Pseudomonas is incubated along with other inoculated plates for anaerobic cultures.
+- Biological indicator: A plate inoculated with Pseudomonas is incubated along with other inoculated plates for anaerobic cultures.
 The absence of growth of Pseudomonas (which is an obligate aerobe) indicates that perfect anaerobiosis has been achieved.

 BD GasPak EZ gas generating system is the first complete, waterless and catalyst-free system that produces anaerobic, microaerophilic, or carbon dioxide enriched environment.
 This fully integrated system is easy to use and is available on two systems; container system & pouch system.
 BD container system is available in 10, 15, and 30 Petri dish capacity.
 Pouch system is available in 1-4 petri dish capacity with all needed materials (pouches, sachets, and indicators).